GiMoney/cs1302-arcade/REFLECTION.md

 click on this file in your team's GitHub repository website, then you will see that the Markdown is transformed into nice looking HTML.

+## TUE 2019-05-07 @ 3:00 PM EST

+ 1. **DONE:** We finished up all the finishing touches to our games.
+For 2048, we completed the score fuctionality of the game and fixed some bugs that happend.
+With Space Invaders, we finished up the visual style of it and some bugs that included invincibility lasting too long the aliens not moving around correctly.
+    We also completed the extra credit for the animated intro for our main arcade app.

+ 2. **PROB:** We attempted to do the high score table for the game but we could figure out how to read our files.
+In 2048, we had some trouble with threads not working correctly with the EventDispatch thread.
+As mentioned above, in Space Invaders there was an issue with invinciblity frames.

 ## TUE 2019-04-30 @ 10:30 PM EST

  1. **DONE:** We have gotten a lot of work done and just need to do more in Space Invaders